ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 (Required) Make a pipeline to generate an image with stable diffusion, provide CLIP analysis on it, and then segment the image into ROI.<br/>
 (Advanced) Advanced segementation visualization by plotting all the masks to show segmentation boundaries, plot each polygon on a different image, and provide the coordinates of all the polygons.<br/>

-(NOTE: Docker implementation is underway and the repository will be updated once it is completed.)

 ## Project Structure